yungselm/AIVUS-OCT/docs/contents/installation.rst

     python3 src/main.py

 The graphical user interface (GUI) should appear.
 If you encounter issues, review the README or submit an issue on GitHub.

+4. **Outlook.**
+We are currently working on packaging AIVUS-CAA for easier installation and distribution.
+Additionally, we plan to provide Docker images for streamlined deployment across various systems.
+Stay tuned for updates!